-r/EnglishLearning is a subreddit with 697k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses english, learning, grammar, speaking, and vocabulary, and they frequently recommend/review learning app, youtube channels, and podcast.
+r/EnglishLearning is a subreddit with 699k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses english, learning, grammar, vocabulary, and speaking, and they frequently recommend/review learning app, youtube channels, and podcast.

 A place for learning English.